-To reduce potential infiltration of surface water and groundwater into the subsurface soils at the site, a cutoff drain should be installed upslope of the home and near the head of the mass movement deposit soils below the home.
-Final location of the required cutoff drains must be reviewed by GSH prior to construction.
-The drain should consist of a perforated 4-inch minimum diameter pipe wrapped in fabric and placed near the bottom of a minimum 24 inch wide trench excavated to a depth of at least 15 feet below existing grade or to competent bedrock and lined in filter fabric.
+To reduce potential infiltration of surface water and groundwater into the subsurface soils at the site, a cutoff drain should be installed upslope of the homes.
+The drain should consist of a perforated 4-inch minimum diameter pipe wrapped in fabric and placed near the bottom of a minimum 24-inch wide trench excavated to a depth of at least 15 feet below existing grade or competent bedrock and lined in filter fabric.
 The pipe should daylight at one or both ends of the drain and discharge to an appropriate drainage device or area.
 Clean gravel up to 2 inches in maximum size, with less than 10 percent passing the No. 4 sieve and less than 5 percent passing the No. 200 sieve, should be placed around the drain pipe.
 A fabric, such as Mirafi 140N or equivalent, should be placed between the clean gravel and the adjacent soils.
-A zone of clean gravel wrapped in fabric at least 24 inches wide should also extend above the drain, to within 2 feet of the ground surface, with fabric placed over the top of the gravel.
+A zone of clean gravel and fabric at least 24 inches wide should also extend above the drain, to within 2 feet of the ground surface, with fabric placed over the gravel.
 The upper 2 feet of soils should consist of a compacted clayey cap to reduce surface water infiltration into the drain.